 Blindspot Gallery, 15/F, Po Chai Industrial Building, 28 Wong Chuk Hang

 218 May–3 July 2021

-Initially working in film, Jiang Pengyi turned to photography in the early 2000s, realising that the fixing process could generate interesting aesthetic results.
-Ionic crystals of silver halide would drift across the picture plane in the development process, creating unpredictable shapes that expanded the artist's exploration of the urban landscape and its decay.
+After graduating from the China Academy of Art, Hangzhou, in 2014, Jiang Pengyi worked as an architectural photographer, contemplating the city's urbanisation through his lens.
+He then shifted to the darkroom, experimenting with the fixing process to create unpredictable shapes that expanded the artist's exploration of the urban landscape and its decay.
 These analogue experiments are the subject of the artist's latest solo exhibition with Blindspot Gallery.